We strive to improve the quality of life of transplant recipients

 Increased mortality

-CMV viremia is associated with a three-fold increased risk of death amongst kidney transplant recipients
+CMV viremia is associated with a three-fold increased risk of death amongst kidney transplant patients

 Increased readmission rates

 100,000 at risk transplant patients require CMV therapy every year.
-High-risk patients are CMV- negative recipients of solid organs from CMV-positive individuals (D+/R- profile) and CMV-positive recipients of stem cell transplants (R+) irrespective of the status of the donor.
+High-risk patients are CMV- negative recipients of solid organs from CMV-positive individuals (D+/R- profile).